We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Work parties and WHS

 Parties and functions are a great way to celebrate and thank your staff for their hard work.
-But you're still responsible for your staff's health and safety at the event, even if they are not being paid.
+But you're still responsible for your staff's health and safety at the event, even if you're not paying them.

 Before the event, make sure your internal policies and procedures are up to date.
 These include your policies for acceptable behaviour and bullying and harassment.